Best hydration packs for mountain biking 2024 – comfortable ways to carry water and essential kit

 Back protector eats into storage space

-HAWG stands for ‘Holds Allotta Water and Gear’ and the newest HAWG Pro is the main contender if you're looking to carry everything you need on a big day out on the trail.
+HAWG stands for ‘Holds Allotta Water and Gear’ and the newest HAWG Pro is the main contender if you're looking to carry everything you need on a big day out on the trails.
+Graham Cottingham on review said, "The HAWG Pro is packed with useful features and extras." and also, "The HAWG Pro is the culmination of development from a long line of bag evolution, and it feels like Camelbak has thought of everything."

-Unfortunately, all these features do come at the cost of weight, and the HAWG Pro is pretty heavy before you even start filling it with a day’s worth of water.
-That said, the stability and support of the bag are superb – even when fully loaded it wears its weight well.
+The only real negative was the weight, which is 1,412g even before you add a day’s worth of water.
+However, Graham added, "The stability and support of the bag are superb – even when fully loaded.

-Find out more reasons why we love it in our Camelbak HAWG Pro 20 review.
+Find out more reasons why it's a top pack it in our Camelbak HAWG Pro 20 review.

 A USWE Outlander 2 hydration backpack